davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-blunder-write-up.md

 }
 ```

 If we toss that hash into Google, we can see that it is the SHA-1 hash of "Password120".
-We can also see from `/etc/passwd` that Hugo is a user on this box.
+We can also see from the `/etc/passwd` file that Hugo is a user on this box.

 ```bash
 www-data@blunder:/var/www$ cat /etc/passwd